 The gifted Austrian actor Christoph Waltz (who won the Oscar for Tarantino’s Inglorious Basterds) is Dr. King Schultz, a dentist turned bounty hunter who first frees then hires runaway slave Django (Jamie Foxx) as his apprentice.
 The pair traverse the old South racking up a small fortune in claims, the sight of which—a Black man riding horseback as an equal to his white “business partner”—inflames just about everyone they come into contact with.
 Their real agenda?
 To rescue one Broomhilda von Shaft (Kerry Washington), Django’s slave wife, now the property of a dandily flamboyant Mississippi plantation owner, Calvin Candie (an incendiary Leonardo DiCaprio), proprietor of Candieland, a hotbed slave haven run by a salty, Uncle Tom-type named Stephen (Samuel Jackson, blowing the roof off), the head house slave who unravels the secret plot and brings on the bloodshed.

 Along the way we meet a wily Don Johnson as Big Daddy, a Colonel Sanders-esque plantation owner and leader of the local keystone KKK chapter (which also includes Jonah Hill), who in the film’s most uproariously written sequence lodge complaints about the misplaced eyeholes on their hoods, and Bruce Dern in a cameo as Django’s evil former master.
-Breaking Away’s Dennis Christopher turns up in a key role as Candie’s sycophantic attorney (Tarantino surely loved his iconic 1981 Fade to Black genre performance) and Django himself, Franco Nero, turns up in a cameo.
+Breaking Away’s Dennis Christopher turns up in a key role as Candie’s sycophantic attorney (Tarantino surely loved his iconic 1981 Fade to Black genre performance) and the original Django himself, Franco Nero, turns up in a cameo.

 The action sequences are undeniably gruesome and intensely cinematic.
-I can’t recall single shot in Inglorious Basterds, but courtesy of the great DP Ralph Richardsons, Django is meticulously composed and loaded with gorgeously composed eyefulls, such as when a Django, clad in a navy blue velvet suit, dispatches a trio of white trash, Bible-beating brothers, moving left through the frame while a young girl on a swing moves right, producing a fantastically disorienting effect.
+I can’t recall single shot in Inglorious Basterds, but courtesy of the great DP Ralph Richardsons, Django Unchained is meticulously composed and loaded with gorgeously composed eyefulls, such as when a Django, clad in a navy blue velvet suit, dispatches a trio of white trash, Bible-beating brothers, moving left through the frame while a young girl on a swing moves right, producing a fantastically disorienting effect.
 Then there’s the ivory horse stained blood red, galloping in the moonlight and Django, bareback across the country side, shotgun over his shoulder.